 - Struggling with racing thoughts

 The balance between maintaining the physical health and safety we achieve by self-isolating, along with the emotional health we achieve through socialization and participating in meaningful activities, is not easy to navigate.
-We’ve provided some suggestions to help both yourself and the seniors you love:
+Our caregivers have some suggestions to help both yourself and the seniors you love:

 - Acknowledge and accept your feelings.
 A wide range of feelings are completely normal in a time that feels anything but normal.
 It can be helpful to name how you’re feeling – even writing it down.
 Then see if you can refocus your thoughts to ways to help.
 As an example, if you are feeling out of control, concentrate your energy on things that you are able to control.